 Special Assessments are usually based on your unit's percentage of square footage, so larger units will pay more.
 Sometimes Special Assessments can be paid off over months or years, but occasionally complexes will require them to be paid in one lump sum.
-The amounts vary from hundreds of dollars to tens of thousands.
+The amounts vary from hundreds to tens of thousands of dollars.

 (I know, ouch!)

-If a Special Assessment has already been levied against the unit, that needs to be disclosed in the listing, and the agent remarks may state up front how the seller will handle it (i.e., "Seller to pay off Special Assessment at closing.")
+If a Special Assessment has already been levied against the unit, it should be disclosed in the listing, and the agent remarks may state up front how the seller will handle it (i.e., "Seller to pay off Special Assessment at closing.")

 Three main things to consider are: